Frequently Asked Questions

 • How to find a specialist in their area who may be able to test for excess cortisol

-Cortisolincontrol.com also features an excess cortisol checklist that can help start a discussion if a DST is appropriate for the patient.
+Cortisolincontrol.com also features an excess cortisol checklist that can help start a discussion to see if a DST is appropriate for the patient.

 References